es-progress/shell/docs/lib/ui.md

 # User Interface

-Bash functions to interact with user on the command line.
+Bash functions for interacting with users on the command line.

 !!! info

     You can hush the print functions (`print-*`) through the `ES_PRINT_HUSH` environment variable.
-    If this variable is set (any value other than the empty string) nothing will be echoed on terminal.
+    If this variable is set (to any value other than an empty string) nothing will be echoed on terminal.
-    This is useful to create quiet/verbose scripts as printing can be switched on/off easily.
+    This is useful for creating quiet/verbose scripts as printing can be easily switched on or off.

 ---

 ## Format codes

 Color and format codes used by `echo`.
-They are exporter as env vars, so are available for any other script or function.
+These codes are exported as environment variables, making them available for any other script or function.
 Codes can be combined.

 ```